cloudnative-pg/postgres-extensions-containers/pgaudit/README.md

 # pgAudit Extension

-[pgAudit](https://github.com/pgaudit/pgaudit) is an open-source extension that provides detailed session and/or object audit logging.
+[pgAudit](https://github.com/pgaudit/pgaudit) is an open-source extension that provides detailed session and/or object audit logging for PostgreSQL.

 ## Usage